microsoft/azure-iot-developer-kit/docs/_drafts/config-wifi.md

 4. The DevKit will reboot and connect to WiFi.
 To verify, you can see the WiFi LED light up with IP address on the screen:
  ![getting-started-wifi-ip]({{"/assets/images/getting-started-wifi-ip.jpg" | absolute_url }})

+### B. Launch VS Code

+This will be the primary editor for DevKit development.
+Be sure to open VS Code before connecting to the DevKit so that it can automatically detect the board.